 Below is a direct copy and pasted reproduction of an essay i came across on the Anarchist Black Cross Network website, using the archival website “wayback machine.”
 The original link is part of a broad array of literature that is still to this day digitally accessible at the following link: https://web.archive.org/web/20080509165940/http://www.anarchistblackcross.org/content/index.html

-Liz Appel incisively breaks down the lingering reformism in the abolitionist movement at the turn of the 21st century with a sharp commentary that scales review of popular literature to analysis of the power dynamics at play between state and social movements and the contradictory nature of proceduralist approaches to abolition.
-The idea that prison abolition can happen without the total abolition of state and capital is a liberal mythology says Appel.
+Liz Appel incisively breaks down the lingering reformism in the abolitionist movement at the turn of the 21st century with a sharp commentary that ranges from a review of popular literature, to analysis of the power dynamics at play between state and social movements, and the contradictory nature of proceduralist approaches to abolition.
+The idea that prison abolition can happen without the total abolition of state and capital is a liberal mythology argues Appel.
 Below is her critical essay reproduced in its entirety.

 Race, Culture and Incarceration by Liz Appel